ember-template-lint/ember-template-lint/docs/rule/no-aria-hidden-body.md

 # no-aria-hidden-body

+:wrench: The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

 The aria-hidden attribute should never be present on the `<body>` element, as it hides the entire document from assistive technology.

 ## Examples